 Prior to participating in clinical education at a new clinical site, students may be required to provide evidence of current AHA BLS certification, required trainings, current immunizations, current TB clearance, and other site-specific requirements, as well as participate in clinical site orientation.
 Requirements vary by clinical site.

-Students are required to successfully complete all hours of didactic, practicum, and clinical education.
-In addition, all financial obligations to KPSAHS must be fulfilled.
+Students are required to pass PHLEB A and PHLEB B. In addition, all financial obligations to KPSAHS must be fulfilled.